-- Giving a ride to an AA meeting because your friend lost his license;
+- Giving a ride to an AA meeting because your friend lost their license

-- Loaning your friend money so he can go on a weekend getaway cause he “needs some time to think”;
+- Not loaning your friend money so he can go on a weekend getaway cause he “needs some time to think”

-- Letting a friend stay at your place for the weekend because he wants to wait until Monday to check into rehab;
+- Refusing to let a friend stay at your place for the weekend because they want to wait until Monday to check into rehab

-- Paying the impound fees for your friend’s car so that he can drive to AA meetings on his own;
+- Not paying impound fees for your friend’s car so that they can drive to AA meetings on their own

 Anything you do to delay treatment or to provide a potential escape from being actively participating in daily treatment is enabling.
 But staying firm in your decisions to not lend them money or not letting them stay over when intoxicated supports them in the long run.

 “You’re not doing them any favors by loaning an addict money for rent, clothes, or car payments just so that they can delay getting treatment.
 For an addict, the motivation to seek treatment comes only with they are faced with consequences they cannot bare.”

-- Participation in recovery (i.e. driving them to meetings, being available for a phone call when the addict is in recovery)
+- Participation in recovery (i.e. driving them to meetings, attending addiction therapy services when asked)

-- Researching continuing treatment options (i.e. Sober living facilities);
+- Researching continuing treatment options (i.e. sober living homes)